 Packet capture based verification.
-In the first experiment, we examined the packet emitted by a sage-generated ICMP implementation with tcpdump [76], to verify that tcpdump can read packet contents correctly without warnings or errors.
-Specifically, for each message type, for both sender and receiver side, we use the static framework in sage-generated code to generate and store the packet in a peap file and verify it using tcpdump. tcpdump output lists packet types (e.g., an IP packet with a time-exceeded ICMP message) and will warn if a packet of truncated or corrupted packets.
+In the first experiment, we examined the packet emitted by a sage-generated ICMP implementation with tepdump [73], to verify that tepdump can read packet contents correctly without warnings or errors.
+Specifically, for each message type, for both sender and receiver side, we use the static framework in sage-generated code to generate and store the packet in a pcap file and verify it using tepdump. tepdump output lists packet types (e.g., an IP packet with a time-exceeded ICMP message) and will warn if a packet of truncated or corrupted packets.
 In all of our experiments we found that sage generated code produces correct packets with no warnings or errors.

 Interoperation with existing tools.
-Here we test whether a SAGE-generated ICMP implementation interoperates with tools like ping and traceroute.
-To do so, we integrated our static framework code and the SAGE-generated code into a Mininet-based framework used for the course described in §2.
-With this framework, we verified, with four Linux commands (testing echo, destination unreachable, time exceeded, and traceroute behavior), that a SAGE-generated receiver or router correctly processes echo request packets sent by ping and TTL-limited data packets or packets to non-existent destinations sent by traceroute, and its responses are correctly interpreted by those programs.
+Here we test whether a sage-generated ICMP implementation interoperates with tools like ping and traceroute.
+To do so, we integrated our static framework code and the sage-generated code into a Mininet-based framework used for the course described in §2.
+With this framework, we verified, with four Linux commands (testing echo, destination unreachable, time exceeded, and traceroute behavior), that a sage-generated receiver or router correctly processes echo request packets sent by ping and TTL-limited data packets or packets to non-existent destinations sent by traceroute, and its responses are correctly interpreted by those programs.
 For all these commands, the generated code interoperates correctly with these tools.
-We also conducted interoperability experiments on real machines.
-To do so, we extended our static framework to send and receive ICMP packets on raw sockets.
-The result was identical to our Mininet experiments.